Summer Fruit Sponge Pudding

 Hot fruit and sponge is a winning combo!

-Serving it straight from the oven is a joy and I love how warm the sponge and fruit was.
+Serving the summer fruit sponge pudding straight from the oven is a joy and I love how warm the sponge and fruit was.
 Drizzling cream over the pudding added a delicious coolness to the dish.
 However we did discuss the possibility of adding ice cream and custard.

 Pin me for later